 You know my father thought I was crazy in the beginning.
 But now, he is just very proud of what his lab is doing.

 Use Dental System™s virtual articulators for designing with optimal dynamic occlusion

-Final design of the model free crown
+The final design of the model-free crown